 Heart of fashion

-No trip to Paris is complete without visiting some of the major and world-renown shopping centers that the city has to offer.
+No trip to the City of Lights is complete without visiting some of the major and famous shopping centers in Paris.
 Whether you follow Parisian fashion religiously or feel like splurging on a special item, these shopping centers are the places to be.
-Even if you’re wallet can’t afford a shopping spree, it is worth it to stop by and take in the grand architecture and history of some of these establishments.
+Even if you’re wallet can’t afford a shopping spree, it is worth it to stop by these famous malls in Paris and take in the grand architecture and history of some of these establishments.

 Get Trip101 in your inbox